Meet Chef Biju Joshwa, the Creative Force Behind London’s Most Exquisite Afternoon TeaBy Will Hawkes

 When travelers arrive for the iconic Afternoon Tea at The Palm Court in the Sheraton Grand London Park Lane, they should expect the delightfully unexpected.
 Head Pastry Chef Biju Joshwa is a master of surprise, constantly seeking to enthrall both visitors and hotel guests in London with ever-changing dishes that are as impressive as the restaurant’s art deco design.

 Joshwa and his nine-strong team change their Afternoon Tea offering eight times a year.
 You’ll always find delicious, freshly baked (twice a day) scones, but innovation and excitement rule the Palm Court’s entire menu.
-Plus, Joshwa and his team’s work at the property goes beyond Afternoon Tea to include custom orders for guests and more.
+Plus, Joshwa and his team’s work at the property extends past Afternoon Tea to include custom orders for guests and more.

 Having begun his career in his native India before moving to London, the 37-year-old has accumulated a wealth of knowledge colored by his international experience.
 Whether he’s devising a sweet or savory dish, Joshwa knows how to blend fresh ingredients and punchy spices to achieve exactly the right flavor.

-Marriott TRAVELER sat down with Joshwa to learn how he consistently comes up with inspired ideas that go beyond the ordinary.
+Marriott TRAVELER sat down with Joshwa to learn how he consistently comes up with inspired ideas that surpass the ordinary.